If you want to create a fun and comfortable spot for your betta, there is nothing better than a hammock.

 By moving the hammock to your betta’s usual resting place, your betta may choose to use the hammock instead.

-You leave the lights on
+You leave the lights on near the hammock

 Bettas like to sleep at night, in darkness.
 If you keep your lights on 24/7, then your betta might prefer to use the hammock as a shady spot to escape the harsh light rather than climbing on top.